From Fairness to God

 punish them beyond imagination.

-- The belief in supernatural beings seems to have always been there, but for a long time it was only marginally related to being "nice".
-Ancient gods were frequently as mean as humans, if not more.
+- The belief in supernatural beings seems to have always existed, but for a long time it was only marginally related to being "nice".
+Ancient gods were frequently as mean as humans, if not more so.
 There's a point, however, when god gets hijacked by the fair ones for the purpose of promoting fairness among the members of a society.

 - Fairness is not a one-zero kind of value.
 It comes in degrees.
 Therefore the process continues over the generations between the "more fair ones" and the "less